Mia and Mommy were gazing at the night sky from their terrace.

 If you could locate the North Star with your children, please leave a line here.
 I would love to hear your experience.

-Read here how Mia applies her knowledge of the North Star when she gets stuck in the middle of the sea, along with Grandpa.
+Keep a watch for the next story on the blog to read how Mia applies her knowledge of the North Star when she gets stuck in the middle of the sea, along with Grandpa.